WWII-The true History1/2

 Free translation from French: "Yes, the criminal madness of the occupant was assisted, this is well known, by French people, supported by the French State ......"
 Jacques Chirac 16 July 1995.

 The quarantine of the USSR organized by the 1914-1918 allies who kept it away from the negotiations related to the Treaty of Versailles and away from European affairs after the First World War has eased the signing of the Munich Agreements by France and the United Kingdom and thus WWII.
 Western allies did not support the USSR's proposal for an intervention of the Red Army against Germany in the Sudetenland as proposed and in order to rescue Czechoslovakia.
+However we may undestand that the allies and in particular Poland feared that USSR took this opportunity to invade countries that it pretended to free.

+In 1939 the USSR inflicted Japan the severe defeat in Khalkhin-Gol.
 Japan then turned his appetite from northern Asia to South-East Asia and the Pacific and aggressiveness to the United States that hindered its territorial ambitions.

 The United States did not want to intervene in the conflict with Germany and the attack on Pearl Harbor was followed by the declaration of war against Japan.
 As a result of alliances Germany and Italy declared then the war to USA.
 Japan has had the merit to take USA out of its isolationism.